CF1004/YTMusic_Playlist_Scraper/README.md

 -   Song: soshy, Artist: Purity Ring, Album: graves
 -   Song: graves, Artist: Purity Ring, Album: graves

-Copy & paste the output into Excel, match the columns to the SQL tables, and run the third Python script to import everything into the database.
+The extracted output can be pasted into Excel, columns matched to the SQL tables, then the third Python script executed to import the data into the database.
 ---

 ## ⚠️ Note on Login / Cookies